RULES – INTERNALS

 - head —erect/centered or down/jutting forward

-- face and eyes —engaged, calm or tense and furtive
+- face and eyes —relaxed and calm or tense and furtive, eyes leading movements

 - the empty hand —involved and correctly positioned or neglected and useless for application

-- condition/safety —skill apparent verses endangers self or od1ers
+. condition/safety —skill apparent verses endangers self or others

 - usage —edges “working” or weak alignment

 - tassel/flag —well managed or poorly employed